-Siroco has a pale, straw colour.
-A superb balance of ripe fruit, delicate acidity and elegant notes of wood aging.
-Full and fruity on the palate this wine has a glorious lingering finish and an attractive, refreshing crispness.
-In most countries, Port is traditionally enjoyed at the end of the meal.
-The exception to this rule is white Port.
-Siroco makes an excellent aperitif.
-It can also be drunk poured over ice in a glass, topped up with tonic and a leaf of fresh mint.
-Drink with salted almonds or olives.
+Fonseca Siroco has a pale, straw colour.
+There is a superb balance of ripe fruit, delicate acidity and elegant notes of wood ageing.
+Full and fruity on the palate, this wine has a glorious lingering finish and an attractive, refreshing crispness.

 Fonseca Siroco is traditionally enjoyed as an aperitif, served chilled in a white wine glass.
 It can also be poured over ice in a high ball glass and topped up with tonic water and a leaf of fresh mint or a slice of lemon as a refreshing summer long drink.
 Accompanied by salted almonds and some plump, juicy olives, it is the perfect aperitif.

 But why stop there?
 Siroco brings an extra dimension of flavour to many dishes, for example when added as a finishing touch to a warm leek and potato soup or a cool summer gazpacho.
 Use it in place of white wine to provide an original aromatic accent when cooking clams or mussels.